 Our TomTom allowed us to enter the type of vehicle that we were driving, a motorhome and not a car, and also the van’s physical dimensions.
 This can prevent you from being directed under bridges that you won’t fit under and roads that are too narrow.
 This helped keep us out of harm’s way most of the time!

 One of the top motorhome tips: You can also set up the Navigator to avoid toll roads which can save you a heap of money and take you on a more scenic route.
 Win, win!

 2. MAPS.ME App

-To plan our journey and log points of interest along the way we used a free map app – MAPS.ME, which is simple to download and to run on an iPad and iPhone or Android device.
+To plan our journey and log points of interest along the way we used a free map app – MAPS.ME, which is simple to download and run on an iPad, iPhone or Android device.
 More importantly, the app can be used offline (without an active internet connection).

 Once the app is downloaded, you then need to download the area and/or country of the maps you intend to use.
 This is done within the software settings.
 You can download as many areas or countries as you want with the only limitation being the available memory on your device.
 It’s all free!

 We generally used the GPS Navigator and MAPS.ME in tandem so we could check one against the other.